Are you ready to start a running plan? Then you’ve come to the right place.

-This eight-week program is designed to take you from a complete beginner to being able to run a 5K distance comfortably
+Now, let’s talk about our 8-Week Running Plan for Beginners.
+This program is designed to take you from a complete beginner to being able to run a 5K distance comfortably.

-My beginner plan assumes that you’re a beginner runner who can already walk briskly for one hour four to six times per week.
-If that’s out of the realm of possibility, I’d recommend starting with a walking plan first.
+But, it assumes that you’re a beginner runner who can already walk briskly for one hour four to six times per week.

 Beginner Running Plan – Week 1:

 Warm up by walking for 5 minutes at a brisk pace.

 Then alternate running for one minute at an easy pace followed by three minutes of brisk walking.